Perceptive Locomotion through Whole-Body MPC and Optimal Region Selection: Discussion

 The trade-off proposed in our approach is to strongly regularise the OCP around a reference end-effector trajectory while avoiding obstacles, which proved to work in a wide range of environments.
 This occurs even if a collision with the environment is not specifically considered in our approach.
 This could be considered within the MPC but would require a dedicated study since it is a challenging nonlinear optimisation problem.
 The safety margin around obstacles was sufficient in almost all scenarios to avoid collisions, except for the \SI{40}{\centi\meter} step in \linktoExpe{step40cm}, where we had to increase these margins to \SI{10}{\centi\meter}.
 As mentioned before, our approach ensured that there was no collision in the end-effector trajectory.
 It could have been done inside the MPC with additional terms in the objective.
 However, this would increase complexity and possibly affect convergence rates.
 Knee collision is implicitly considered by the margin around obstacles.
 However, this could be addressed explicitely by planning the foot trajectory including the whole leg, as is the case in \cite{Zucker-Optimisation-LittleDog}, although re-planning at \SI{50}{\hertz} might become unfeasible.

-\subsubsection{Comparison with the state of the art}
+\subsection{Comparison with the state of the art}

 Two recent works~\cite{Grandia-perceptive-through-NMPC, Jenelten_2022_TAMOLS} present interesting similarities to our architecture.
 We can first observe the decomposed approach used in both cases with the foot location optimised outside the MPC.
-As a future work, it might be relevant to ``mix-and-match'' the different components of the architecture to provide a fair comparison of a single system.
-In particular, we are interested in comparing contact decision algorithms.
-We are also interested in testing the perception components proposed in \cite{Miki-ANYmal-wild-perception}.
+We have underlined the technical difficulties that would allow a objective comparison of the frameworks, although we would like to integrate the publicly available perception module proposed in \cite{Miki-ANYmal-wild-perception}.
+However, this approach does not return a selection of potential candidates surfaces and only one candidate, such that further integration will be required to make the approach compatible with our framework.

-\subsubsection{Improvement points}
+\subsection{Improvement points}

 As often occurs in model-based approaches to quadruped robots, the main limitation is the gait fixed beforehand.
 It would be interesting to replace the high-level planner with an acyclic planner to optimise the timing of contacts and the type of gait.
 This could lead to computing-time issues especially due to the increase in problem complexity.
 To take this further, it would be interesting to integrate this into a global planner to achieve autonomous behaviour.
 Although we consider a stable walking gait necessary for the most challenging scenarios, we also acknowledge the potential benefits of implementing a trotting gait on the hardware.
 However, transitioning to a trotting gait, which works well in simulation, proved more challenging to implement on the robot.
 We believe that this limitation could be overcome with a faster controller and more integrative efforts.
 Finally, our foot placement is based on Raibert's heuristic, which is optimal on flat ground when considering an inverse linear pendulum model for the robot.
 We extend it in 3D which produces satisfying foot placement as we demonstrated in our experiment.
 Nevertheless, this remains a heuristic and does not ensure the position of feet is feasible in terms of torque power limit.